 Magazines/Journals – Published frequently, containing lots of articles related to some general or specific professional research interest; edited.
 Research journals are part of the scholarly conversation and many, but not all, require peer review.

-Newspapers – Each is usually a daily publication of events of social, political and lifestyle interest.
+Newspapers – Each is usually a daily publication of events of social, political, and lifestyle interest.

 Web sites – Digital items, each consisting of multiple pages produced by someone with technical skills or the ability to pay someone with technical skills.